Stewart Island: Rivers

+There is a variety of types of watercourse on Stewart Island as a result of the moderate to high rainfall and the wide variations in landform and soil types.
+They range from lowland rivers such as the Rakeahua and Freshwater rivers, to short and steep streams in the coastal northwest.

+Freshwater River is the longest river on Stewart Island.
+It is navigable at high tide from Paterson Inlet and is used by water taxi services to transport walkers to Freshwater Landing, at the junction of the Southern Circuit and Northwest Circuit walking tracks.
+The tributaries are on the southern slopes of Mount Anglem and the eastern slopes of the Ruggedy Mountain area.
+In its lower reaches the river flows through a basin that comprises the majority of the flat land on Stewart Island.
+The Freshwater River valley contains the southernmost kahikatea forest in New Zealand.

 Rakiura National Park

 Rakiura National Park is the 14th of New Zealand's national parks and was officially opened on 9 March 2002.
 The park covers close to 1400 sqkm, which is about 85% of the area of Stewart Island / Rakiura.
 The area of the park excludes the township around Halfmoon Bay (Oban) and some roads as well as private or Māori-owned land further inland.